MicrosoftDocs/powerquery-docs/powerquery-docs/change-gateway-dataflow.md

 ![Connection settings dialog for the folder connector](media\change-gateway\folder-connection-settings.png)

 After defining the connection details, you can click the OK button at the bottom right corner and validate that your query is loading in the Power Query editor.

+>[!NOTE]
+>This process is the same as if you were to connect again to your data source, but by doing the process again you're effectively re-defining what authentication method and credentials to use against your data source.